spookydoodle/dataviz-sap-bw-odata-node-react/README.md

 # dataviz-sap-bw-odata-node-react
-A simple data visualization application on Node.js and React.js requesting data from backend SAP BW system.
+A base for a data visualization application with server running on Node.js requesting data from backend SAP BW system and client built using React.js.

+See [this repository](https://github.com/kxkaro/dataviz) and [this page](https://kxkaro.github.io/dataviz) to view code for a cool data vizualization app using D3 and React.js

 # Intro
 This document describes three steps required to build a web application on Node.js and React.js with the purpose of analysis and visualization of data sourced from a backend SAP Business Warehouse (BW) system.